rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 The _Burger Menu_ on each page must meet the following requirements:

 - The _Burger Menu_ is present on the page only when width < 768px.
 - When you click on the _Burger-Menu_, a 320px wide and full-height block appears on the right side, with the menu items vertically arranged and centered.
-Pulling out from the top, not the right, is not considered an error, but in that case the menu should also pull up, not to the right.
+Pulling out from the top, not the right, is not considered an error, but in that case, the menu should also pull up, not to the right.
-- When the _burger-menu_ is opened, it moves smoothly out from behind the right (or top) border of the screen (slide-in).
+- When the _burger-menu_ is opened, it moves smoothly out from the right (or top) border of the screen (slide-in).
-- When the _burger-menu_ is opened, the menu icon rotates smoothly by 90 degrees (rotate).
+- When the _burger-menu_ is opened, the menu icon rotates smoothly by 90 degrees.
 - After opening the _burger menu_, the vertical scroll of the main page becomes inactive.
-In the menu itself there can be an active scroll, if all menu items do not fit the height of the browser window.
+In the menu itself, there can be an active scroll, if all menu items do not fit the height of the browser window.
 - The menu items have the same active and inactive rules as the menus on the larger screen width.
-- The area that protrudes beyond 320px is darkened.
+- The area beyond 320px is darkened.
 - When you click outside the menu boundaries on the darkened area or on the button with the menu icon, the _burger menu_ moves back in.
 - When you close the _burger menu_, it moves smoothly beyond the right (or top) border of the screen (slide-out).
-- When the _burger-menu_ is closed, the menu icon smoothly rotates back 90 degrees (rotate).
+- When the _burger-menu_ is closed, the menu icon smoothly rotates back 90 degrees.
 - After closing the _burger menu_, the vertical scroll becomes active again.
 - If you click on "About the shelter" (on page `main`) or "Our pets" (on page `our pets`) the page is in the initial position, the menu is closed.
 - If you click on "About the shelter" (on the page `our pets`) or "Our pets" (on the page `main`), the page will be moved to the corresponding page.
 - If you click on "Help", the page scrolls to the _help_ block and then closes the menu (from the `main` page), or redirects us to the _help_ block of the `main` page (from the `our pets` page)
 - When you click on "Contacts" the page scrolls to the block _Footer_, the menu closes.

-For each violation of these requirements will be deducted **-3** points, but no more than -20.
+For each violation of these requirements **-3** points will be deducted, but no more than -20.

 ---